willuhn/hibiscus/README.md

 Hibiscus
 ========

-A java based, plattform independant (running on Linux, Windows and Mac) homebanking application using the german HBCI standard.
-All Data models (accounts, transactions, addresses,..) are stored encrypted into an embedded database (H2) default or mysql-database
+A Java based, plattform independent (running on Linux, Windows, OS X, OpenBSD, OpenSolaris) homebanking application, that uses the german FinTS/HBCI standard.
+All data (accounts, transactions, addresses, ..) are stored encrypted into an embedded database (H2) by default or on a Mysql server (if configured).

-Hibiscus Runs as a plugin within the Jameica framework as a standalone application or in Server mode.
+Hibiscus runs as a plugin within the [Jameica framework](https://github.com/willuhn/jameica) as either a typical desktop application or headless in server mode.